k3vinw/mwd.vim/README.md

-MWD - Magic Working Directory :sparkles: Vim
+MWD - Magic Working Directory :magic_wand: Vim
 ==============================================

 Change the startup behavior of Vim to follow your path.